facelessuser/pymdown-extensions/docs/extensions/arithmatex.md

 The Arithmatex extension searches for `#!tex $...$` or `#!tex $$...$$` and preserves and formats them so that [MathJax][mathjax] can detect them in the HTML output.

-`#!tex $...$` is the inline form and requires the opening token (`#!tex $`) to be followed by a non-whitespace character, and the closing to be preceded by a non-whitespace character.
+`#!tex $...$` is the inline form and requires the opening token (`#!tex $`) to be followed by a non-whitespace character, and the closing to be preceded by a non-white-space character.
 This is to help avoid false positives when using the dollar sign in traditional ways such as: I have $2.00 and Bob has $10.00.
 The previous statement requires no escaping of the `#!tex $` character.
 But when needed, the `#!tex $` character can be escaped using `#!tex \$`.

 `#!tex $$...$$` is the *block* form.
 When using `#!tex $$`, the block must start with `#!tex $$` and end with `#!tex $$`; a block contains no empty lines.